open-resources/physics_bank/content/public/006.Force/Free Body Diagrams/dogs_pulling_sled/dogs_pulling_sled.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Dogs Pulling Sled
+        title: Dogs Pulling Sled
+      part3:
+        ans1:
-    params_part3_ans1_value: Yes, the force of the sled acting on the dogs appears on the free body diagram because all forces, including those in force pairs, must be included on the diagram for it to be accurate.
+          value: Yes, the force of the sled acting on the dogs appears on the free body diagram because all forces, including those in force pairs, must be included on the diagram for it to be accurate.
-    params_part3_ans1_feedback: In a free body diagram, only one of the two forces of an action-reaction pair is included.
+          feedback: In a free body diagram, only one of the two forces of an action-reaction pair is included.
+        ans2:
-    params_part3_ans2_value: No, it does not appear.
+          value: No, it does not appear.
 The normal force on the slide is the related force and is equal in size.
-    params_part3_ans2_feedback: The normal force does not involve the dogs.
+          feedback: The normal force does not involve the dogs.
+        ans3:
-    params_part3_ans3_value: No, it does not appear.
+          value: No, it does not appear.
 The tension of the dogs acting on the sled is the related force and is equal in size.
-    params_part3_ans3_feedback: Great job!
+          feedback: Great job!
 You got it.
+        ans4:
-    params_part3_ans4_value: No, it does not appear.
+          value: No, it does not appear.
 The tension of the dogs acting on the sled is the related force and is smaller in size.
-    params_part3_ans4_feedback: Consider Newton's third law.
+          feedback: Consider Newton's third law.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 A sled is pulled by a team of dogs across a level icy surface at constant velocity.

 ## Part 1